 Life Expectancy and Longevity Risk

-When it comes to retirement income planning, longevity is often referred to as a risk multiplier.
+Regarding retirement income planning, longevity is often referred to as a risk multiplier.

 Living longer than expected can magnify the impact of inflation, market volatility, and long-term care needs.

-Part of this misunderstanding stems from the confusion created by the phrase “life expectancy.”
+This misunderstanding stems from the confusion created by the phrase “life expectancy.”

 Bill and Jill

 Life expectancy is the average number of years remaining for a group of people at any given age.
 To understand how this impacts our retirement, consider siblings Bill and Jill.

 At 65, Bill’s life expectancy is 89, meaning he needs to figure out how to make his money last 24 more years if he retires today.

 Jill’s life expectancy is 90.
 That’s 25 years of retirement, but that’s only living to the average life expectancy.

 Think of it this way.